 Campaign in Syria

 Delta Force has been used in Syria since the Islamic State set up its would-be caliphate in 2015.
 Generally, it does well.
 For instance, in May 2015, it killed Abu Sayaf, the ISIS Minister for Oil, in eastern Syria after a fierce gunfight.
 Sometimes it flops.
 Like when it moved in August 2014 to rescue American hostages James Foley and Kayla Mueller from Islamic militants.
-The hostages were not where they were believed to be and were soon after put to death by their captors.
+The hostages were not where they were believed to be and were soon put to death by their captors.

 In the armory of the Delta Force are present all weapons systems produced in the world.
 This means that every operator is comfortable making his setup.